MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

         - [Deploying the Azure Rights Management connector](../deploy-use/deploy-rms-connector.md)

-    - Perform ediscovery on company-owned data so that you can, if required, decrypt files that were protected by using Rights Management.
+    - Perform e-discovery on company-owned data so that you can, if required, decrypt files that were protected by using Rights Management.
 For more information, see [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

     - Log all activity for Rights Management as used in your organization.
 This is very powerful because not only can you monitor which files are being protected and who is successfully accessing those protected files, but you can also identify potentially suspicious behavior from unauthorized people who are trying to access protected files.
 For more information, see [Logging and analyzing usage of the Azure Rights Management service](../deploy-use/log-analyze-usage.md).